gxtttt/ProtoTrack/README.md

-# ProtoTrack for RGB-T Tracking
+# Purify-then-Fuse: Prototype-Guided Feature Learning for Robust RGB-T Visual Tracking

 This repository contains the official implementation of the RGB-T object tracking framework, **ProtoTrack**.

+**Note:** This code is directly related to our manuscript currently submitted to *The Visual Computer*.
+If you find this code or our Purify-then-Fuse framework useful for your research, we strongly encourage you to cite our relevant manuscript.

 ## Environment Installation